m-delem/quarto-research-template/README.md

  - Repeat this little routine when you come back to the project.

  Then we're good to go!
 We have everything set for a clean, reproducible, and well-organised project.
 If we share/submit/publish our results, we could simply (*clean up a bit and*) put this project folder in an archive, upload it to a secure scientific repository such as the [Open Science Framework](https://osf.io/), and any scientist who downloads and follows this workflow will be able to replicate our analyses in a heartbeat.

-[^1]: The `here()` function from the eponymous package allows to specify that the working directory (WD) is the root project directory.
-This solves the issue of Quarto (.qmd) files automatically setting their current directory as the WD, which is problematic, for instance for those in the `notebooks/` folder.

 ## Rendering your notebooks